AP freelancer among 5 journalists killed in Israeli strikes on Gaza hospital, health officials say

-Mariam Dagga, 33, a visual journalist, freelanced for the AP during the war, as well as other news outlets.
+Mariam Dagga, 33, a visual journalist, freelanced for the AP and other other news outlets during the war.
 The news organization said in a statement that it was shocked and saddened to learn of Dagga's death, as well as the deaths of other journalists.

 “We are doing everything we can to keep our journalists in Gaza safe as they continue to provide crucial eyewitness reporting in difficult and dangerous conditions,” the AP said.